Mo-Kash/TicTacToe/README.md

 # TicTacToe

 Basic Tic-Tac-Toe game made using html, css and javascript.
-A concole-playable version of the game is also included.
+A console-playable version of the game is also included.